elabftw/elabftw/doc/install-windows.rst

 As Windows is a huge pile of shit, we cannot install eLabFTW directly on it.
 We need a layer of sanity, called a Virtual Machine running GNU/Linux with Docker.

 Being familiar with the Docker concepts is required.
 This guide is not complete.
 You might face some unexpected errors.
+You need 64 bits Windows.
 You have been warned.

 Also, installing it in a Ubuntu VM will be easier.
 Docker is very nice when it works, but there are literally hundreds of way for it to fail.